 We added this paragraph in the Discussion section.

-e morphologies propertiesea Cmay be n ideal because Drosophila cell lines continue to proliferate either by piling on top of one another as foci or in suspension even after the growth surface has been covered (Figure 1).
+The confluence of a culture, expressed as a percentage, describes the growth surface area that is covered by cells.
+Cell confluence for a cell line depends on its cell shape and size.
+Distinct cell lines have different morphologies and adherence properties.
+As a result, different cell lines at approximately similar confluence may have vastly distinct cell density (Figure 1).
+Culture confluence may not be an ideal indicator for passaging Drosophila cell cultures because Drosophila cell lines continue to proliferate either by piling on top of one another as foci or in suspension even after the growth surface has been covered (Figure 1).
 However, users experienced with specific cell lines may often use confluence as a rapid visual guide for when to subculture.

 Table 2: Define abbreviation for FCS here rather than Table 7.